 My fruit and nut mix.
 Combine nuts and fruits that you have in your pantry to start with.
 This gives you an easy way to use up what you have.

-Lunch— one piece of gluten free bread, real cheese, non-hormone/ non-nitrate meats, pickles, fruit, carrots Afternoon Snack— fruit with peanut butter, or whole milk Greek Yogurt with a bit of jam or honey, or a hard boiled egg, or several slices of cheese along with green tea for weight loss, pu*erh tea for hunger fighting, or yerba mate tea for blasting fat (tea ideas from Woman’s World) Dinner— a Scotch with seltzer water or a glass of wine, grass feed meat or organic meat if possible, organic salad with as many interesting vegetables and fruits in it along with some more “fruit and nut mix” thrown in if desired, whole-fat home-made salad dressing or a good natural full-fat dressing such as Newman’s Own, and a small amount of starch (1/4 to 1/2 cup) like a potato, brown rice, or gluten free pasta.
+Lunch— one piece of gluten-free bread, real cheese, non-hormone/ non-nitrate meats, pickles, fruit, carrots Afternoon Snack— apple with peanut butter, or whole-milk 5% Greek Yogurt with a bit of jam or honey, or a hard-boiled egg, or several slices of cheese along with plain green or black tea Dinner— Scotch with seltzer water or a glass of wine, grass feed meat or organic meat if possible, organic salad with as many interesting vegetables as desired, whole-fat home-made salad dressing or a good natural full-fat dressing such as Newman’s Own, and a small amount of starch (1/4 to 1/2 cup) like a potato, brown rice, or gluten-free pasta

-To help keep hunger at bay, I drink six to eight glasses of filtered water a day or have a cup or two of the aforementioned tea.
-It is easiest to just carry around a water bottle each day and fill and drink it twice.
+To help keep hunger at bay, I drink six to eight glasses of filtered water a day or have a cup or two of the aforementioned teas.
+It is easiest to carry around a water bottle each day and fill and drink it twice.
 That is pretty much about it.
 And it is about that simple.
-The real and rich foods keep me full; and when I dish up a portion for myself, I try to eat about half of what I used to; or if we ever eat out, Michael and I split a meal–2/3 for him and 1/3 for me.
-And I have noticed that I no longer seem to crave sweets like before.
+The real and rich foods keep me full, and when I dish up a portion for myself, I try to eat about half of what I used to.
+Or if we ever eat out, Michael and I split a meal–about half in half.
+And since we have been following this plan for months, I have noticed that I no longer seem to crave sweets like before.
 Odd but true.

 Try to use organic fruits and vegetables, if possible.

-I have not been at this weight for decades, and I want to mention that I am a Weight Watcher’s Lifetime Member and still haven’t been able to get to this 127 pound goal.
-And I am staying at my 15 pound loss rather effortlessly.
+I have not been at this weight for decades, and I want to mention that I am a Weight Watcher’s Lifetime Member and still haven’t been able to get to this 127-pound goal.
+And I am staying at my 15-pound loss rather effortlessly.
 If the weight does creep up on the scale, as it did last week, I refocus on SMALL, RICH, and REAL more thoroughly, and it starts to go back down to my 127 ideal weight.
-I will add too that I take a pro-biotic pill once a day for good digestion along with a daily multiple vitamin, and we use lactose-free and gluten-free products since I have lactose and gluten intolerance.
+I will add too that I take a probiotic pill once a day for good digestion and daily multiple vitamins, and we use lactose-free and gluten-free products since I have lactose and gluten intolerance.

 This is a “diet” I can really live with for the long term.
-It makes me wonder too that if the brain needs “fat” to function, what are we doing to our thought processes by avoiding it?
-Personally I think I am thinking more clearly too.
-In addition, if I have to compare this food plan to another country’s eating habits, I would view it as the way most French and Mediterranean people eat– SMALL, RICH and REAL– as natural and wholesome to the earth as possible which makes these food choices a viable long-term alternative to “low fat” eating.
+It makes me wonder, too, that if the brain needs “fat” to function, what are we doing to our thought processes by avoiding it?
+Personally, I think I am thinking more clearly because of the natural fats.
+Besides, if I have to compare this food plan to another country’s eating habits, I would view it as the way most French and Mediterranean people eat– SMALL, RICH, and REAL– as natural and wholesome to the earth as possible, which makes these food choices viable long-term alternatives to “low fat” eating.

-Give this Lenten Small and Rich and REAL Friday Meal a try.
+Give this Lenten Small, Rich, and Real Lenton Friday Meal a try.

 2 cans of chili with beans (read ingredients and make sure you know what each one is–Annie’s Chili is a good choice) 1 can of kidney beans—drained and rinsed 1 cup of brown rice prepared according to directions with about 2 tablespoons of butter spices of your choice optional